Gembani/node_tdd/README.md

 ```

 Here screenshot 2
-Test pass !
+Once the route is created, the test is green !
+So this was a pretty basic test, just to illustrate the TDD.

-Let's add a new test block in api.test.js
+Now let's add a new test block.
+We want a route to create some author in database.

 ```javascript
 describe('POST /author', () => {